-If the Company does not achieve FFO per share of at least \$8.62 for 2017, then all 280,000 C Units shall be forfeited.
-If the Company achieves FFO per share of \$8.62 for 2017, then 50% of such C Units may be earned, subject to fulfillment of additional service-based vesting requirements.
-If the Company achieves FFO per share of \$9.80 for 2017, then 100% of such C Units may be earned, subject to fulfillment of additional service-based vesting requirements.
-If the Company achieves FFO per share of greater than \$8.62 but less than \$9.80 for 2017, then the number of C Units that may be earned would be between 50% and 100% based on linear interpolation, subject to fulfillment of additional service-based vesting requirements.
+Because the Company achieved FFO per share in excess of \$9.80 in 2017, Mr. Simon earned 100% of the C Units.
+If the Company did not achieve FFO per share of at least \$8.62 for 2017, then the 280,000 C Units would not have been earned.
+If the Company achieved FFO per share of \$8.62 for 2017, then 50% of such C Units would have been earned, subject to fulfillment of additional service-based vesting requirements.
+If the Company had achieved FFO per share of greater than \$8.62 but less than \$9.80 for 2017, then the number of C Units that would have been earned would have been between 50% and 100% based on linear interpolation, subject to fulfillment of additional service-based vesting requirements.

-After determining the number of A Units, B Units and C Units respectively, that are earned, such earned A Units shall vest on January 1, 2018, such earned B Units shall vest on January 1, 2019 and such earned C Units shall vest on June 30, 2019, in each case subject to David Simon's continued employment or service with the Company through such applicable date, provided that the A Units, B Units and C Units may become vested earlier upon certain terminations of employment or service, as set forth below.
+The earned A Units vested on January 1, 2018.
+The earned B Units shall vest on January 1, 2019 and the earned C Units shall vest on June 30, 2019, in each case subject to David Simon's continued employment or service with the Company through such applicable date, provided that the B Units and C Units may become vested earlier upon certain terminations of employment or service, as set forth below.